williamdiffey/SamGyeopMap/README.md

-SamGyeopMap - Korean Location Sharing App.
+SamGyeopMap - Korean cross-service address sharing.

 Background:
 The Korean online Map market has 4 main players at the time of writing, Google and Apple as well as domestic offerings from Naver (Naver Maps) and Daum (Kakao Maps).
 At present Google maps is unable to provide navigation in Korea, in addition its maps are generally less detailed and more likely to be out of date (see attached screen shots for anecdotal examples).
-To add to the complexity for users, more and more apps such as Kakao Taxi has close integration with one map service or another - for example Kakao Taxi.
+To add to the complexity for users, there is increasing integration between apps from the same provider; for example Kakao Maps & Kakao Taxi.

 Problem:
-As map user, this fragmentation of apps leaves me with locations I have pinned spread over several locations.
+As map user, this fragmentation of apps leaves users with pinned locations spread over several locations.
 Ideally I would always save locations of interest to one service but the process of retyping out addresses and saving them, in reality get neglected.
-I have 3 map services on my phone and I need them all.
+Finding a pinned location often means searching through all 3 apps.

 Scope of the app:
-The main purpose of this app then it to allow users a way to choose what service they use to open a link to a location.
+The main purpose of this app then it to allow users to choose what service they use to open a link to a location.
 User can type an address in just once and then open it in the app or webpage of their choice.
-This is useful as I may want to open it on Google maps (where I store all my locations) but then open it in Kakao to order a taxi or in Naver if I want to use it's route guidance.
+This is useful as I may want to open it on Google maps (where I store all my locations) but then open it in Kakao to order a taxi or in Naver if I want to use its excellent route guidance.

 Method: